ceztko/XMP-RNG-Schema/README.md

 </rng:interleave>
 ```

-... are enabled for PDF/A-1, PDF/A-2 and PDF/A-3 grammars.
-The grammars are then garbage collected so only recursivelly referenced nodes from the `<rng:start>` element are preserved in the final generated grammar.
+... are enabled for PDF/A-1, PDF/A-2 and PDF/A-3 schemas.
+The schemas are then garbage collected so only recursivelly referenced nodes from the `<rng:start>` element are preserved in the final generated schema.
 The current snapshots targeting PDF/A compliances can be found at the following locations:

 - PDF/A-1: [`ISO19005-1-XMP_Packet.rng`](https://gist.github.com/ceztko/7edd48fae7a9b80f2d089dd5f6aab304#file-iso19005-1-xmp_packet-rng)
 - PDF/A-2 and PDF/A-3: [`ISO19005-2_3-XMP_Packet.rng`](https://gist.github.com/ceztko/7edd48fae7a9b80f2d089dd5f6aab304#file-iso19005-2_3-xmp_packet-rng)